Merit Scholarships for U.S. Transfer Students

 The Jonas Clark Transfer Scholarship is a competitive merit-based scholarship for students transferring to Clark through one of our articulation agreements.

 Phi Theta Kappa Scholarship

 The Phi Theta Kappa Scholarship is for students transferring to Clark from two-year colleges.
-To be eligible, candidates must be members of the Phi Theta Kappa Honor Society with a minimum 3.5 cumulative GPA and be transferring to Clark with an associate's degree.
+To be eligible, candidates must be members of the Phi Theta Kappa Honor Society and be transferring to Clark with an associate's degree.
 Admission applications and all supporting credentials must be received by the stated deadlines.

 Phi Theta Kappa All-USA Academic Scholarship

 The Phi Theta Kappa All-USA Academic Scholarship may be awarded to students transferring to Clark from two-year colleges who have been nominated to the Phi Theta Kappa/All-USA Academic Team.
-To be eligible, candidates must have a minimum 3.7 cumulative grade point average and be transferring to Clark with an associate's degree.
+To be eligible, candidates must be transferring to Clark with an associate's degree.
 Admission applications and all supporting credentials must be received by the stated deadlines.